jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 A maximum of 30 players from each alliance are allowed on the battlefield.
 Substitutes are useful when registered Combatants are late or do not attend, but being listed as a Substitute does not guarantee that space will become available.

-***Note:** Both Combatants and Substitutes are included in the roster and are eligible for the Legion’s victory or defeat rewards.**

 ### Battle Requests

 Alliance members can send a Battle Request to show leadership which Legion and battle time they are available to attend.